Family Pension to Unmarried Daughter in India

 • Adopted Child of Spouse

-Family pension to unmarried daughter can be denied if she is the adopted child of the spouse of the pensioner.
+Family pension to an unmarried daughter can be denied if she is the adopted child of the spouse of the pensioner.
 Hence, if a man dies leaving behind his widow who adopted a baby girl, such a daughter is not entitled to the family pension of the man after his widow’s death.

-• Disabled Daughter (Sub rule 6 of Rule 54)
+• Disabled Daughter (Sub-rule 9(a)(iii) of Rule 50)

 • Pension for Minor Daughter